To recap the process needed to use a library:

 We are going to do this on a global basis so the library will be available to all of our projects.
 Consequently, the following steps only need to be done once per library.

-A) Go to the “Tools menu” and pick “Options”.
+A) Go to the “Settings menu” and pick “Compiler”.

 Step 5 -- Tell the linker which libraries your program is using

-For step 5, we need to add .lib files from the library to our project.
+For step 5, we need to add the library files from the library to our project.
 We do this on an individual project basis.
-Visual Studio offers us 3 different methods for adding .lib files to our project.

 Steps 6 and 7 -- #include header files and make sure project can find DLLs